-  John joined the Marines in 1951 then served in the Korean War and was discharged in 1953.
+John, otherwise known by loved ones as ‘Gringo’, joined the Marines on November 19, 1947, served in the Korean War and was discharged on January 1, 1953.

-He then married our Mother, Rita on October 10, 1953, and they moved to Pacifica where they still reside in the same home that they purchased in 1953.
+He married, Rita (Santiago) on October 10, 1953 and moved to Pacifica, California where they still reside in the same home they purchased in 1953.

-Many of Dad’s hobbies included making jewelry, woodworking, fishing lures and poles, mushroom hunting, family weekend trip to the Sausalito Flea Market (when not fishing or hunting LOL) Not only being an avid fisherman and hunter (he was great at both) he and his fishing/hunting buddies were known to gather over a few beers in our garage.
-He even helped making his own fishing dory (boat) that he would keep in Pedro Point.
-The water and mountains always part of his life and even in the off season he would walk the beach with his metal detector but when he got home he would make some of the best chili.
+Many of John’s hobbies included making jewelry, woodworking, fishing lures and fishing rods.
+He also enjoyed foraging for wild mushrooms in the country side and taking family trips to the Sausalito Flea Market.
+He was an avid fisherman and hunter, and was known to be superb at both.
+He even made his own fishing dory that he kept docked at Pedro Point.
+The water and mountains were always part of his life and even in the off season he would walk the beach with his metal detector.

-He leaves his beloved wife Rita of 65 years, his four children, Steven, Linda, Michele and Cindy in addition to 6 grandchildren and 4 great grandchildren.
+John leaves behind his beloved wife, Rita of 65 years, his four children, Steven Scott, Linda Jones, Michele Scott and Cindy Johnson.
+He also had six grandchildren and four great grandchildren.